rajeshrinet/pystokes/docs/paper/paper.md

 \sum_{l\sigma=1s}^{\infty}\underbrace{
 \boldsymbol{\pi}_{ij}^{(R,\,l\sigma)}\cdot\mathbf{{\mathbf{V}}}_{j}^{(l\sigma)}}_{\text{Active}},\qquad \boldsymbol{\pi}_{ij}^{(\alpha, l\sigma)}:\text{ propulsion tensors}.
 \end{align}
-In the above, sum over the repeated particle indices $j$ is implied and
+In the above, $\alpha,\beta=(T,R)$, repeated particle indices $j$ is summed, and
 \begin{equation}
 \mathbf{F}_{i}^{P}:\text{ body force},\quad \mathbf{T}_{i}^{P}:\text{ body torque},\quad \mathbf{V}_{i}^{(l\sigma)}:\text{ expansion coefficients of active slip}.
 \end{equation}
-Thus, hydrodynamic interactions between particles with no-slip boundary conditions can be computed entirely in terms of mobility matrices [@kim2005].
-There exists numerical libraries [@hinsen1995; @libstokes] to study such particles.
+Thus, hydrodynamic interactions between particles with no-slip boundary conditions can be computed entirely in terms of mobility matrices, as implemented in existing numerical libraries [@hinsen1995; @libstokes], to study suspensions of passive particles.
 The active contributions due to the slip boundary condition is given in terms of propulsion tensors [@singh2015many].
-To the best of our knowledge, PyStokes is the only numerical implementation of propulsion matrices to model hydrodynamic interactions of active particles.
-These tensors are obtained in terms of a Green's function of Stokes equation which satisfies appropriate boundary conditions in the bulk fluid [singh2018generalized].
+To the best of our knowledge, PyStokes is the only numerical implementation of propulsion matrices to model suspensions of active particles.

-The principal features that set our method apart are (a) the restriction of independent fluid and phoretic degrees of freedom to the particle boundaries
+To summarize, the principal features that set our method apart are (a) the restriction of independent fluid and phoretic degrees of freedom to the particle boundaries
 (b) the freedom from grids, both in the bulk of the fluid and on the particle boundaries and (c) the ability to handle, within the same numerical framework, a wide variety of geometries and boundary conditions, including unbounded volumes, volumes bounded by plane walls or interfaces, periodic volumes and, indeed,